TheDEKKs/Wall/README.md

 You can create account and wall, write comments, edit comment and wall, see all comments user and comments wall.

+# UPDATES
+- Create new column "Id" in JWT Token
+- Migration created with the help Goose
+- New URL

 ## Tools
 **Programming language:** *Golang*